tiskus333/evolutionary-painter/README.md

 ```
 - Python-based - it is recommended for more research and test-focused usage.
 It uses C++ to python bindings.
 It can be launched imported from file `BindWrapper.py` (you can just run this file and after importing everything you will be left in the interactive mode).
 You can also use Jupyter Notebook for easy tests.
-[Example notebook](./notebook.ipynb)
+[Example notebook](./notebook.ipynb) - it can be launched via `jupyter notebook ./notebook.ipynb`